Trpín (Svitavy District): Administrative division

+Etymology

+The name is derived from the personal name Trpa, meaning "Trpa's (court)".

 Geography

 Trpín is located about 18 km south of Svitavy and 44 km north of Brno.
 It lies in the Upper Svratka Highlands.
+The highest point is the hill Panský vrch at 700 m above sea level.

 History

 The first written mention of Trpín is from 1349.
 The village of Hlásnice was first mentioned in 1437.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The Church of Saint Wenceslaus is the landmark of Trpín.
+The main landmark of Trpín is the Church of Saint Wenceslaus.
 It was consecrated in 1689, but the construction was not completed until 1720.
 There is a wooden belfry next to the church.